Colorado Avalanche–Detroit Red Wings brawl: Brawls

 After the smoke cleared, Forsberg and Larionov each received matching minor penalties for roughing; Roy and Vernon were each assessed matching minor penalties for leaving the crease, in addition to major penalties for fighting.
 McCarty escaped being assessed a major penalty and only received a double-minor for roughing, which gave Colorado a power play.
-Mike Vernon was so convinced that he was ejected (secondary fight) that he went to his locker stall only to have an official race in to tell Vernon to put his gear back on and get back in net.
-Forsberg aggravated an injury in the scrum with Larionov and would not return, and the McCarty/Lemieux incident left patches of blood on the ice that were visible before the ice was resurfaced by the Zamboni; blood also ended up on the boards near the Red Wings bench.
-There was even more blood during this brawl, when blood started to gush out from a cut on Roy's forehead.
+Vernon was so convinced that he was ejected that he went to his locker stall only to have a team official race in to tell Vernon to put his gear back on and get back in net.
+Forsberg did not return due to an injury he sustained during the scrum, and the McCarty/Lemieux incident left patches of blood on the ice.
+There was even more blood when Roy sustained a cut on his eyebrow.

-Fifteen seconds after the Roy/Vernon fight, Avalanche winger Adam Deadmarsh and Red Wing defenceman Vladimir Konstantinov dropped the gloves in another fight for the final fight in the first period.
+Fifteen seconds after the Roy/Vernon fight, Avalanche winger Adam Deadmarsh and Red Wings defenceman Vladimir Konstantinov dropped the gloves in another fight for the final fight in the first period.

-There were more fights (and four stoppages) in the second period: a fight between Shanahan and Foote four seconds into the second period, simultaneous fights between Avalanche winger Mike Keane and Red Wing winger Tomas Holmstrom, which occurred for the most part on the ice, and between Severyn and Red Wing defenceman Aaron Ward at 3:34 in (Severyn and Ward were ejected for a secondary fight), McCarty and Deadmarsh at 7:24 (McCarty also received a roughing), and between Pushor and Avalanche defenceman Uwe Krupp at 11:26.
+There were more fights (and four stoppages) in the second period: a fight between Shanahan and Foote four seconds into the second period, simultaneous fights between Avalanche winger Mike Keane and Red Wings winger Tomas Holmstrom, which occurred for the most part on the ice, and between Severyn and Red Wings defenceman Aaron Ward at 3:34 in (Severyn and Ward were ejected for a secondary fight), McCarty and Deadmarsh at 7:24 (McCarty also received a roughing), and between Pushor and Avalanche defenceman Uwe Krupp at 11:26.

 When the third period ended, the score was tied 5–5.
 Incidentally, it was McCarty who scored the winner against Roy 39 seconds into overtime, assisted by Shanahan and Larionov.